Cyclone Gabrielle: Police confirm two more Hawke's Bay deaths

 Eleven people have now been killed as a result of the cyclone - with flooding and landslips inundating parts of the East Coast and Hawke's Bay.

-Police said in a statement that it confirmed the death of a person in their Napier home on Thursday.
-The death happened in the suburb of Onekawa in Napier City.
+Police said in a statement that it confirmed the death of a person in their Napier home.
+The death happened in the suburb of Onekawa in Napier City on Thursday.

 Police are also investigating a death in Crownthorpe, Hastings.